 What Do I Do if I Break a Part of My Braces?

 If you break a part of your braces, use the dental wax that we provided at your first appointment to cover any areas of metal that may rub against your cheeks, lips, tongue, or gums.
-Contact us to schedule an appointment so Dr. Wright can evaluate the damage and make any repairs.
+Contact us to schedule an appointment so Dr. Marc S. Wright can evaluate the damage and make any repairs.
 Please note that this type of emergency may not have been included in your original cost estimate for orthodontic treatment.

 What Do I Do if I Develop a Sore or Tenderness in My Mouth?

 The most common reason that people develop tender areas and sores while wearing braces is because the archwires and/or brackets are rubbing against the soft tissues.
 Try to determine what part of your braces is causing the discomfort and cover it with dental wax.
-You should call us to schedule an appointment so that Dr. Wright can make any necessary adjustments to your braces.
+You should call us to schedule an appointment so that Dr. Marc S. Wright can make any necessary adjustments to your braces.